ircf/fullcalendar/readme.txt

 == Screenshots ==

 1. You can setup the head and body templates in the admin option page.
+Keep the head template empty to load the fullcalendar local library
+2. Fill in the head template if you want to load fullcalendar from CDN, or another version or plugins.
-2. The calendar is displayed in your page when you insert the [fullcalendar] shortcode.
+3. The calendar is displayed in your page when you insert the [fullcalendar] shortcode.
+Here is a sample with multiple calendars and a few CSS.
+4. Here is a sample with a single calendar and a custom CSS.

 == Changelog ==